Welcome to today's edition of the Rush 24-7 podcast.

 In other words, the government is about to impose its will on the entire home lending market again and force another round of bad loans so that the banks are going to be looted once again so that even the federal government may not be able to bail them out this time.

-I not make it I know it sounds impossible.
+I know it sounds impossible.

-This is I am not kidding.
+I am not kidding.

 No, it's not a joke.

-It's it's being done on purpose.
+It's being done on purpose.

-Well, let's uh let's let's find out.
+Well, let's find out.

-The brand new Consumer Finance Protection Bureau, designed by Elizabeth Warren is administering this.
+The brand new Consumer Finance Protection Bureau, designed by Elizabeth Warren, is administering this.

-I think that's part of Dodd Frank, if I'm not mistaken.
+I think that's part of Dodd-Frank, if I'm not mistaken.

 Am I right about that?

-As reported in last Sunday's New York Post by Hoover Institution Media Fellow Paul Sperry, the Consumer Finance Protection Bureau has just announced that it's adopting a 20-page policy statement on discrimination in lending issues by the interagency task force on fair lending in 1994 that kicked off Janet Reno's draconic enforcement of the Community Renewal Act.
+As reported in last Sunday's New York Post by Hoover Institution media fellow Paul Sperry, the Consumer Finance Protection Bureau has just announced that it's adopting a 20-page policy statement on discrimination in lending issues by the Interagency Task Force on Fair Lending in 1994 that kicked off Janet Reno's draconic enforcement of the Community Renewal Act.

-They're apparently readopting that.
+They're barely readopting that.

-Applying different lending standards or offering different levels of assistance to applicants who are members of a protected minority class is permissible, it says, in some circumstances, providing different treatment to applicants to address past discrimination would be permissible if done in res.
+Applying different lending standards or offering different levels of assistance to applicants who are members of a protected minority class is permissible, it says, in some circumstances, providing different treatment to applicants to address past discrimination would be permissible if done in response.

 You know what they're doing now?